Bacteria are unicellular microorganisms living on the earth and its atmosphere.

 These bacteria are long and spiral in shape.
 They are spring-like with a slight coil structure.

-Examples of this bacterial shape are syphilis bacteria.
-It causes infection to the genitals in both males and females.
+Examples of this bacterial shape are syphilis bacteria that causes infection to the genitals in both males and females.

 Spore form

-Once the conditions are favorable, bacteria get of these spore forms.
+Once the conditions are favorable, bacteria get off these spore forms.

 All the types of bacteria transform into spores.
 It is also considered a type of bacterial reproduction.